Battle of Savo Island: Operations at Guadalcanal

 Concerned over the losses to his carrier aircraft in these initial engagements, anxious about the threat to his carriers from further Japanese air attacks, and worried about his ships' fuel supply, Fletcher announced that he would withdraw his carrier task forces on the evening of 8 August.
-Some historians contend that Fletcher's fuel situation was not at all critical but that Fletcher used it to justify a premature withdrawal from the combat zone.
-Fletcher's biographer notes that Fletcher concluded that the landing was a success and that no important targets for close air support were readily at hand.
-Turner, however, believed that Fletcher understood that he was to provide air cover until all the transports were unloaded on 9 August.

 Even though the unloading was proceeding more slowly than planned, Turner decided that without carrier air cover, he would have to withdraw his ships from Guadalcanal.
 He planned to unload as much as possible during the night and depart the next day.

 Japanese response

 Unprepared for the Allied operation at Guadalcanal, the initial Japanese response included airstrikes and attempted reinforcement of troops on the island.
 Mikawa, commander of the newly formed Japanese Eighth Fleet headquartered at Rabaul, loaded 519 naval troops on two transports and sent them towards Guadalcanal on 7 August.
 When the Japanese learned that Allied forces at Guadalcanal were stronger than originally reported, the transports were recalled.
 (Note: The Eighth Fleet was also known as the Outer South Seas Force and included Cruiser Division 6 and Cruiser Division 18.)